joshajohnson/Hub16/Documents/test-procedure.md

 		* Power / Reset correct - ensure all power pins have 5V on the physical pin (not nearest capacitor) and that the reset line is high.
 		* Crystal - ensure Y1 is soldered down correctly and is 16 MHz.
 * With bootlader installed, connect to computer and flash the test firmware.
-	* If unable to detect keyboard, confirm that USB hub and ATmega are being detected through `lsusb` on Linux, or device manager on Windows.
+	* If unable to detect keyboard, confirm that USB hub and ATmega are being detected through `lsusb` and / or `dmesg -w` on Linux, or device manager on Windows.
 	* Inspect U3 for any shorts between pins, along with crystal and surrounding passives being connected correctly.
 * Using tweezers, short pin connections and ensure all keys print a unique key to the computer.
 * Also test the rotary encoder connections by placing an encoder against the three pins near RN1 and RN5 and rotating in both directions.